 As a mother, Jen continued to develop herself as a natural and holistic healer.
 “I practiced Homeopathy, macrobiotics, herbs, acupuncture, any forms of natural healing I could get my hands on,” she explains.
 “I was always resisting medical interventions as my kids grew up.”

 Jen soon realized she was a gifted teacher, and began to share the knowledge she had gained with others.
-“I began teaching make-your-own baby food classes,” she recalls, “and I became an instructor of the Bradley Method of natural childbirth, started natural mothering groups, and became a birth doula, providing labor support for couples.”
+“I began teaching make-your-own baby food classes,” she recalls, “and I became an instructor of the Bradley Method of natural childbirth, started natural mothering groups, and became a birth doula CD(DONA) and a postpartum doula, providing labor support for couples.”
 Jen even started her own Goddess circle for women to connect on a spiritual level, which is still a group seven years later, even though Jen is no longer part of it.

 But then, crisis struck.
 “With three babies all under the age of 4, I became severely depressed,” Jen reveals.
 “I wanted to escape from life.”
 She couldn’t get out of bed.